 Some of the reasons various groups give as to why baptism is not a required element of salvation are listed below, along with my response:

 - Baptism is a “good work”: First, this shows a complete misunderstanding of what a “good work” is.
 A good work is something that is done (after conversion and in obedience to the teachings/commands of Christ) that benefits someone else, not yourself.
 Second, how can having someone else immerse you in water be considered a “good work” on your part at all?
 It is not even you who is doing the work of dunking yourself!
-Third, and most importantly for it is fundamental to baptism, it is Christ (not you) who is actually doing all the work at your baptism.
+Third, and most importantly, it is Christ (not you) who is actually doing all the work at your baptism.
 It is He who is forgiving your sins, not you!
-He is the one who is redeeming you and cleansing you of sin by His shed blood on the cross – there is nothing anyone can do to buy or earn forgiveness of sins (e.g. through good works, or any works whatsoever).
+He is the one who is redeeming you and cleansing you of sin by His shed blood on the cross – there is nothing anyone can do to buy or earn forgiveness of sins (e.g., through good works, or any works whatsoever).
 So, give glory to Jesus and let Him do His work in you at baptism.

 - The thief on the cross wasn’t baptized, so it’s not required: First of all, the thief on the cross who accepted Christ actually did so and died under Old Testament Mosaic Law – the New Covenant didn’t take effect until Christ’s death and resurrection.
-Furthermore, he may have been baptized, we do not know, Scripture doesn’t say whether he was or wasn’t.
+Furthermore, he may have been baptized; we do not know.
+Scripture doesn’t say whether he was or wasn’t.
 The thief seems to be familiar with Christ and His teachings, at least to some extent.
 But let’s assume for argument’s sake that he wasn’t.
 Christ, who is God Almighty Himself, can do whatever He pleases, whenever He pleases!
-He can make any exceptions He deems necessary or pleasing to His will – who are we to say otherwise?
+He can make any special exceptions He deems necessary or pleasing to His will – who are we to say otherwise?
 While on earth, Jesus repeatedly forgave the sins of various people, like the thief.
 But to make a general case of this wonderful special conversion and demonstration of grace is a travesty of logic and flies in the face of other clear and unambiguous verses about baptism.
 Now let’s press this argument to its logical conclusion – I’m willing to concede that if a) you find yourself hanging on a cross, and b) you are hanging right next to Christ at the same time, then yes, you too may be saved simply by Christ’s proclamation over you without baptism.
 But that simply doesn’t apply to any of us today, does it?
 So why use this case to deny baptism in the face of clear Scripture to the contrary?

 - It’s what we’ve been teaching for a long time, so it must be correct.
-Yes, I have actually run across this claim, which goes as this (paraphrasing): “Well, we have been teaching that baptism is not required for many years, so we must be right.”
+Yes, I have actually run across this claim, which goes like this (paraphrasing): “Well, we have been teaching that baptism is not required for many hundreds of years, so we must be right.”
 Yes, some actually think that somehow saying this adds credibility to their position, but the fact that they have been teaching something (wrongly) for any period of time does absolutely nothing whatsoever to bolster their defense that the teaching is correct.
 If one adopts their own logic here, then they must also concede that the Roman Catholic Church could therefore come along right after them and say: “Well, since we have been teaching (falsely) on matters of doctrine for nearly 2000 years, our teachings must be even more correct”!
-Clearly, I hope you can see the ridiculousness of this argument.
+I hope you can see the ridiculousness of this argument.

 Wayne Jackson also writes on the topic of baptism: